igama/docs.binaryedge.io/docs/api-v1.md

 There are 2 types of requests.

 ### 1. scan
-The scan type will request a portscan on the targets and will launch the modules against the detected open ports.
-It should be used against a large number of targets and its function is to filter responding IPs.
-Note: scanning only works with IP addresses, not domains.
+The scan type will request a portscan on the targets and will launch the modules against the detected open ports only.
+It can be used against any number of targets.

+It's highly recommended to use if there is a large number of targets, this way it filters responding IPs before launching modules, which can speed up a job greatly.

+Scanning supports both IP addresses and domains, but since portscan will resolve domains and use their IP addresses, some domains' results might only obtainable if you use the _grab_ type directly on them.

 ### 2. grab
 The grab type will try to gather information directly from the targets, without portscanning first.
-Should be used against a small number of targets.
+Should only be used against a small number of targets, since it will launch the modules against all targets without and filtering first.

-Recommended for when targeting Domains, with Web and HTTP/HTTPS modules.
+Recommended mostly for when targeting domains, for instance with HTTP/HTTPS, Web or SSL modules.

 ## Supported Modules Types